rnelson54/main/README.md

 # main
-Create a concerts plugin using venues and having a map for venues
+Create a concerts plugin for OctoberCMS using venues and having a map for venues.